abravalheri/ini2toml/CONTRIBUTING.rst

 by adding missing information and correcting mistakes.

 ``ini2toml`` documentation uses Sphinx_ as its main documentation compiler.
-This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution, via reStructuredText_ files.
+This means that the docs are kept in the same repository as the project code, in the form of reStructuredText_ files, and that any documentation update is done in the same way was a code contribution.

 .. tip::
   Please notice that the `GitHub web interface`_ provides a quick way of